MonikaBarget/distant-reading/docs/pages_tasksheet_seretsekhama.md

+# Intersectional perspectives of interracial relationships

-# Interracial marriage in colonial times
+## Interracial marriage in colonial times

 A United Kingdom is a 2016 biographical romantic drama film based on the true-life romance of Seretse Khama, heir to the throne of the Bangwato Tribe in Serowe, with his British wife Ruth Williams Khama.